Topanga, California: Palisades Fire (2025)

-The January 2025 Southern California wildfires, particularly the Palisades Fire, ravaged through the Topanga State Canyon and parts of the community during extremely high drought conditions and very severe Santa Ana Winds.
+The January 2025 Southern California wildfires, particularly the Palisades Fire, ravaged through Topanga State Canyon and parts of the community during extremely high drought conditions and very severe Santa Ana winds.
 The Palisades Fire devastated the lower portion of the community, with most homes near the Topanga State Beach destroyed, along with Topanga Ranch Motel and Topanga State Park.
 The entirety of Topanga was put under an evacuation order.